geoscixyz/em/content/case_histories/mt_isa/survey.rst

 (b) The area of interest is approximately 2 km by 5 km.
 Although full 3D coverage was desirable, the field acquisition was limited to 10 east-west lines.
 The reason for this was two fold.
 Firstly, the 2D lines could be laid out across the East-West boundaries of Cluny region.
 Secondly, the fault structures were known to strike north-south, so it is natural to have the survey perpendicular to strike in order to generate the most physical property contrast along line.
 Most lines consisted of 21 current electrode locations (the three to the north had 19) with each current electrode having a maximum of 20 potential readings.

 (c) The choice of a pole-dipole was motivated by past experience that this was an effective survey for deep targets.
 This produces a :ref:`pseudo-section<dcr_pseudosection>`.
-Furthermore, with the MIMDAS system, a :ref:`pole-dipole (P-DP)<PDP_survey>` and a :ref:`dipole-pole (DP-P)<DPP_survey>` could be acquired along each line at no additional cost.
+Furthermore, with the MIMDAS system, a :ref:`pole-dipole (P-DP) dipole-pole (DP-P)<MIM_Arrays>` could be acquired along each line at no additional cost.
 The system spaced each potential electrode 100-m apart.

 ..
 Second sentence: The layout shown in Figure :numref:`MIM_PDP_EX` indicates a current electrode (red) at position 1 with potentials (black) measured across all other dipoles.

-.. _PDP_survey:
+.. _MIM_Arrays:
 .. figure:: ./images/MIM_Arrays.png
     :align: center
     :figwidth: 80%